Kahvi-0/ADEnum/README.md

 netlooker.sh [scope file] [user] [pwd]
 ```

-Automated network check for things such as MSSQL server (still working)

 To do:
 - Look for SCCM
 - Cleanup checks

 ## Passpull
 Automated enumeration of possible password policy locations

 **Linux**